yashowardhan992/product-list/README.md

 ## Features

-- Search products by title
+- Search products by category
 - Paginate through the product list
 - Sort products by price in ascending or descending order